 Data protection laws apply to all data operators and impose certain obligations on third parties acting under data operators' instructions and authorization.
-However, the Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law) imposes liability on data operators and not data processors (Article 6(5), Personal Data Law).
+However, Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law) imposes liability on data operators and not data processors (Article 6(5), Personal Data Law).

 Specifically, the Personal Data Law protects personal data, meaning any information that directly or indirectly concerns a natural person, known as a personal data subject or data subject (Article 3(1), Personal Data Law).
 For more on the definition of personal data, see Question 3.

-Russian data protection laws do not contain the concepts of data controller and data processor.
-Instead, the Personal Data Law uses the similar concepts of a data operator and person acting under the data operator's instructions and authorization.
+The Personal Data Law does not contain the concepts of data controller and data processor.
+Instead, it uses the similar concepts of a data operator and person acting under the data operator's instructions and authorization.